huseinz/paramsynthREUproposal/README.txt

-The content of the LaTeX file is from a proposal assignment I wrote for ENC 3241.
+The contents of enc3241_proposal.tex is just a practice LaTeX document.